OWASP/owasp-mastg/Document/0x04c-Tampering-and-Reverse-Engineering.md

 Obfuscation is the process of transforming code and data to make it more difficult to comprehend (and sometimes even difficult to disassemble).
 It is usually an integral part of the software protection scheme.
 Obfuscation isn't something that can be simply turned on or off, programs can be made incomprehensible, in whole or in part, in many ways and to different degrees.

-> Note: All presented techniques below may not stop reverse engineers, but combining all of those techniques will make their job significantly harder.
-The aim of those techniques is to discourage reverse engineers from performing further analysis.
+> Note: All presented techniques below will not stop someone with enough time and budget from reverse engineering your app.
+However, combining these techniques will make their job significantly harder.
+The aim is thus to discourage reverse engineers from performing further analysis and not making it worth the effort.

 The following techniques can be used to obfuscate an application: